 Before moving to Vigo, from 2007 to 2012 I held a full-time position as Lecturer in English Language in the Department of Linguistics and English Language at Manchester, with specialisation in the history of English.
 Manchester is the University where I completed my PhD thesis (2007), supervised by Prof. David Denison (Preposition Stranding and Prescriptivism in English from 1500 to 1900: A Corpus-based Approach) and my MA studies in English Studies (An Historical Approach to Preposition Stranding in Early Modern English, 2004).
 My predoctoral studies were financially supported by various grants from the Xunta de Galicia, Caixa Galicia and the Arts and Humanities Research Council.

 My main research interest is the history of the English language, in particular eigheenth-century normative linguistics and historical sociolinguistics from 1500 to 1900, with a focus on the grammar writing tradition and pronouncing dictionaries.
 I am particularly interested in the long eighteenth century from a sociolinguistic perspective.
 I am currently exploring letter-writing practices and social networks in the late Georgian period.
 I have worked on John Dryden's language, the history of book printing in the eighteenth century, paratext in eighteenth-century grammar books, historical register variation (with a focus on diaries, journals and private letters), eighteenth-century pronouncing dictionaries, and educational linguistics with regard to the teaching of English grammar in late twentieth-century schools.

 I am involved in the compilation of a number of (mostly historical) corpora and databases (cf. 'projects' and 'corpus work' below).

 Projects and collaboration

 - Unlocking the Mary Hamilton Papers.
-Project co-investigator with David Denison (Manchester), Hannah Barker (Manchester), Sophie Coulombeau (Cardiff), in collaboration with the John Rylands Research Institute and Library, Manchester.
+Project co-investigator with David Denison (Manchester), Hannah Barker (Manchester), Sophie Coulombeau (York), in collaboration with the John Rylands Research Institute and Library, Manchester.
 Arts and Humanities Research Council major research grant 2019-2022.
 This is a follow-up to the project Image to Text.

 - APU.
 'The art of writing English': A corpus of schoolchildren's writings.
 Principal Investigator, with Victorina González-Díaz (University of Liverpool).
 Funded by Xunta de Galicia, Consellería de Cultura, Educación e Ordenación Universitaria (May 2014 - November 2016).